Donor Data: How to Turn Insights Into Donations

 2. The recency of their last donation: If they’ve donated to an organization recently, they might be less likely to donate immediately.

-3. The frequency of their donations: How frequently do they donate to nonprofit organizations – are they monthly givers, or do they donate once a year?
+3. The frequency of their donations: How frequently do they donate to organizations – are they monthly givers, or do they donate once a year?

 4. Average donation amount: What is the money they typically donate?
 Do they donate large sums of money at once, or do they donate small amounts over the year?